openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 Unlike other plugins supporting low-precision execution, the GNA plugin can calculate quantization factors at the model loading time, so you can run a model without calibration using the [Post-Training Optimizaton Tool](@ref pot_README).
 However, this mode may not provide satisfactory accuracy because the internal quantization algorithm is based on heuristics which may or may not be efficient, depending on the model and dynamic range of input data.

-Starting with 2021.4 release of OpenVINO, GNA plugin users are encouraged to use the [POT API Usage sample for GNA](@ref pot_sample_speech_README) to get a model with quantization hints based on statistics for the provided dataset.
+Starting with 2021.4 release of OpenVINO™, GNA plugin users are encouraged to use the [POT API Usage sample for GNA](@ref pot_sample_speech_README) to get a model with quantization hints based on statistics for the provided dataset.

 ## <a name="execution-modes">Execution Modes</a>